CodingSmiles/SpaceBird_0/index.md

 # SpaceBird 0

-This is where all the code for SpaceBird 0 lives.
+This is where SpaceBird 0 lives.
 We are currently developing the rocket engine and we have made a few designs along with some code.

 ## Creators